Benny Gallagher: Career

 In March 2018, the duo returned to Belfast to perform once more at the Belfast Nashville Songwriters' Festival.

 Gallagher has released two solo albums on his own OnSong label: On Stage and At The Edge of the Wave.
 The latter set includes "Tusitala", a tribute to Robert Louis Stevenson; this song also appeared on the Greentrax CD The Great Tapestry of Scotland.

 Stage musical

 Caledonia USA, a musical based on the songs of Gallagher and Lyle, was staged in Largs in April 2016.
 Originally titled "When I'm Dead and Gone", it was subsequently retitled after a new song written specially for the show by Gallagher and Lyle.

-Personal life
+Personal life and honours

 Gallagher and his wife Diane have four children: Dillon, and Paul (twins) and Julian and Claire (twins).
 Both Dillon and Julian work in the music industry, the former as a producer and the latter as a songwriter, most notably for 5ive and Kylie Minogue.
 Benny and Diane Gallagher became great-grandparents in 2013.

+Gallagher was made a Companion of LIPA (Liverpool Institute for Performing Arts) by Paul McCartney in 2001 in recognition of his work as a songwriting coach at the college.

+On 4 July 2024, Gallagher was presented with an honorary doctorate from The University of the West of Scotland, in a ceremony held at Paisley Abbey.
+Between 1998 and 2002, he had developed the SMART concept (Scottish Music and Recording Technology) in conjunction with South Ayrshire Council and Scottish Enterprise.
+This project had led to The University of the West of Scotland (then University of Paisley) inaugurating its BA course in Commercial Music, which has run since 2001 and produced over 1,000 graduates.